drcode/ethereum-order-statistic-tree/README.md

  - **percentile(uint value)**: Returns the percentile of the value in the tree.
  - **node_?(uint value)**: These are various low-level debugging functions that will likely be removed in future versions of this contract.

+_Note: One important ability of OSTs is being able to perform select_at(), which essentially means "Show me the value at N percentile".
+This is not currently implemented but will be added in the near future_

 ## Compiling the Contract

 This contract was compiled using cpp-ethereum/solc, using the flags "solc OrderStatisticTree.sol --json-abi file --binary file".